August 10, 2026 · Angel Roman

 A single corporate event is a transaction.
 A recurring office lunch account is a revenue line.
 Here is how to build one and what it compounds into.

 An automated outreach system reached a two-shift operation.
-The instant reply with menu and pricing moved the conversation further than most restaurants get in a week.
+The instant reply with menu and pricing moved the conversation unusually far, unusually fast.

 Most restaurants try to get corporate catering clients by casting wide.
 The operators who get their first ten do the opposite.